multipathmaster/nomadrcm/README.md

 A Nomad monitoring container for alerts in Rocket.Chat for common job problems/issues.

 WRITTEN BY: MULTIPATHMASTER<br>
-docker-entrypoint.sh is the service that ensures that the monitor is up and running.
+docker-entrypoint.sh is the entrypoint.
 It calls upon dead_man_switch.sh dead_man_switch.sh starts the monitoring service, as well a providing other options. nmd_evnt_mntr.sh is a collection of event monitors that call upon rocketc_alert.sh or slack_alert.sh. rocketc_alert.sh/slack_alert.sh are the alerting scripts.